Dr Adrian Brown MBBS MSc MRCOG FFPH

 Jane Smith B Com CA

 Jane is the Finance Manager and Deputy Chief Executive of Brighton University Students’ Union.
 She is a Chartered Accountant whose career has spanned the private and public sectors in a variety of senior finance roles.
 Jane has two young sons and has a particular interest in issues affecting children and families.
 She was, until recently, governor of a primary school in Brighton.
-Jane takes a lead on Strategic and Financial Planning.
+She is currently studying for a M.Sc. in Civil Society Financial Management.
+Jane is treasurer of the charity and chairs its management committee.

 Join our Board

-We are currently look for Board members with experience in Fundraising, HR or Marketing.
-If you feel that you have the skills that will help us continue saving lives in childbirth please do not hesitate to contact us at [email protected] with your CV and the role you would like to fulfil.
+We are currently look for Board members with experience in HR or Marketing and professional volunteers to join our sub-groups with experience in Maternal Health, Public Health, International Development or Fundraising.
+If you feel that you have the skills that will help us continue saving lives in childbirth please do not hesitate to contact us at firstname.lastname@example.org with your CV and the role you would like to fulfil.